-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [2].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [1].

-RADIUS specific terminology is borrowed from [1] and [3].
+RADIUS specific terminology is borrowed from [2] and [3].

-Terminology related to privacy issues, location information and authorization policy rules is taken from [11].
+Terminology related to privacy issues, location information and authorization policy rules is taken from [10].

-Based on today's protocols we assume that the location information is provided by the access network where the end host is attached. part of the network attachment, which includes the execution of an authentication and authorization protocol exchange, authentication is accomplished.
-The authenticated identity can refer to a user, a device or something else.
+Based on today's protocols we assume that the location information is provided by the access network where the end host is attached. part of the network attachment authentication to the AAA server location information is sent from the AAA client to the AAA server.
+The authenticated identity might refer to a user, a device or something else.
 Although there might often be a user associated with the authentication process (either directly or indirectly; indirectly when a binding between a device and a user exists) there is no assurance that a particular real-world entity (such as a person) triggered this process.
 Since location based authorization is executed based on the network access authentication of a particular "user" it might be reasonable to talk about user's privacy within this document even though scenarios exist where this might not apply (and device or network privacy might be the correct term).
-Furthermore, the authors believe that there is a relationship between the location of the network and the location of the entity that triggered the network access authentication.
-Knowing the location of a network (where the user or end host is attached to) might in many networks also reveal the location of the user or end host.
-In some networks it is even possible to provide a accurate location of the user or end host.
+Furthermore, the authors believe that there is a relationship between the NAS (or other nodes in the access network) and the location of the entity that triggered the network access authentication, such as the user.
+The NAS might in many cases know the location of the end host through various techniques (e.g., wire databases, wireless triangulation).
+Knowing the location of a network (where the user or end host is attached to) might in many networks also reveal enough information about the location of the user or the end host.
 A similar assumption is also made with regard to the location information obtained via DHCP (see for example [4]).
-This information might be used by applications in other protocols (such as SIP [12] with extensions [13]) to indicate the location of a particular user even though the location "only" refers to the location of the network or equipment within the network.
-The assumption here is also that the location of the network has some relationship to the location of the end host (and subsequently to a user).
-This assumption might not hold in all scenarios.
-Nevertheless, it seems to be reasonable.
+This information might be used by applications in other protocols (such as SIP [11] with extensions [12]) to indicate the location of a particular user even though the location "only" refers to the location of the network or equipment within the network.
+This assumption might not hold in all scenarios but seems to be reasonable and practicable.